san-zrl/chess_openings/chess_openings_blog.md

 of the game and, most importantly for the purposes of this article, the opening that was played.
 I ran a data science study and investigated three key questions.

+**1. What are the most frequently used opening systems?**
+**2. What are the most frequently used opening systems in different skill levels?**
+**3. What are the most succeessful opening systems for White and Black per skill level?**

 ## The Data

 Lichess free data is in PGN format.
 It provides metadata on the games,